CiscoSE/AppDynamics-Triage-Bot/README.md

 Creating an HTTP Request Template is fairly straight forward and I'd recommend checking out the documentation for a quick primer.
 The main things you will need to fill out in the form includes:
 * Name of the Template,
-* URL of the Spark Bot Web Server,
+* URL of the WebEx Teams Bot Web Server,
 * Both the "Accept" and "Content-Type" request headers,
 * Add your own customer header called **Triage-Auth-Token**.
 This header is populated with a secret token that should be stored in an environmental variable on you bot server.
 It is used to authenticate your webhook
 * Payload MIME Type, and
 * Payload JSON

-It is this HTTP Request Payload that we need to customize that will allow us to really differentiate our bot and provide a lot of context to our Spark triage room.
+It is this HTTP Request Payload that we need to customize that will allow us to really differentiate our bot and provide a lot of context to our WebEx Teams triage space.
 The body will be a JSON dictionary that will contain the following:
-* An array of team members that the bot will populate the room with, and
+* An array of team members that the bot will populate the space with, and
 * An array of events that have triggered the alert HTTP Request

 The team members are pretty easily populated, but how do we get events?
 Well, fortunately, the gurus at AppD allow scripting of the [HTTP Template Request Body](https://docs.appdynamics.com/display/PRO44/HTTP+Request+Actions+and+Templates#HTTPRequestActionsandTemplates-CreateorModifyanHTTPRequestTemplate) via [Apache Velocity](http://velocity.apache.org).
 In a nutshell, the Apache Velocity Templating language allows us to populate the contents of the request body at alert time so that we have the most up to date contextual information possible.